rust-vmm/vm-virtio/README.md

                      transport operations (read, write);
 - `virtio-blk` -> contains abstractions for parsing and executing a request of the block device.
+- `virtio-vsock` -> provides an implementation for the vsock packet.

 ### Note
 We offer support only for virtio v1.0+